6 Days Desert Tour from Casablanca to Marrakech Overview:

 After we knew that’s Kasbah we’ll visit it and take some photographs, and see the traditional cultures of that Kasbah. a few moments later exactly after lunch, we continue the way through Tizi Ntichka within the Atlas mountains, about 100 km of zigzags in length then we’ll enter Marrakesh city, means(the red city) Marrakech, the former imperial city in western Morocco, is a major economic center and home to mosques, palaces, and gardens.

 when there’s a big yard means, (Jamaa El Fna), there are many people who practice many games (art-play with snakes and monkeys-some people present the tricks to the visitors ).
-In the afternoon you have free time if you wanna walk to explore Marrakesh and purchase something take a coffee to enjoy time .this is the end of our tours I wish you guys will like it, and I wish you to spend a great time in your life that unforgettable. the end of our 6 Days tour from Casablanca via Merzouga to Marrakech.
+In the afternoon you have free time if you wanna walk to explore Marrakesh and purchase something take a coffee to enjoy time.

 If this 6 Days tour from Casablanca to Marrakech does not match what you’re looking for, Contact us and we will prepare the trip to your needs and requirements.